🚀 New Holistic AI Tracker 2.0 – Now featuring Atlas, a heat-mapped world view tracking AI legislation, incidents, and regulations in real time.

 It is for these reasons that understanding the applications and impact of AI is crucial for society, which will doubtless be shaped by the technology for years to come.
 Engaging with ethical discussions around bias and exploring other topics related to the responsible deployment of AI can help create a future which aligns and promotes our most important values.

-schedule a call to discover the benefits and risks of AI and how Holistic AI can guide your organization through its challenges.
+Schedule a call to discover the benefits and risks of AI and how Holistic AI can guide your organization through its challenges.

 DISCLAIMER: This blog article is for informational purposes only.
 This blog article is not intended to, and does not, provide legal advice or a legal opinion.
 It is not a do-it-yourself guide to resolving legal issues or handling litigation.
 This blog article is not a substitute for experienced legal counsel and does not provide legal advice regarding any situation or employer.